What happened?

 -

-Structured conversations in the form of a Wellness Plan with Social Prescribing can help staff prioritise their wellbeing and make it a formal part of their working life.
+Structured conversations in the form of a Wellness Plan or a Health Passport could help staff prioritise their wellbeing and make it a formal part of their working life.